As a university, we offer a range of benefits for our staff. We also offer schemes which relate to further staff benefits.

 Our Sportspark is the UK's biggest indoor sports centre, Employees are able to access the Sportspark for free, receiving discounted membership enabling you to take advantage of the Olympic sized swimming pool, fitness and aerobic centres, athletic track, climbing wall, gymnastics centre and various courts and pitches.

 We provide outstanding cultural, academic and financial support for research; interdisciplinary collaboration is actively encouraged.
 Research is an important foundation for our teaching and many new ideas and developments are integrated into the 300 or so courses that we offer.

-We are part of the Norwich Research Park, a community of research organisations with world-leading science credentials which include The Norfolk and Norwich University Hospital, The John Innes Centre, The Sainsbury Laboratory and The Genome Analysis Centre.
+We are part of the Norwich Research Park, a community of research organisations with world-leading science credentials which include the Norfolk and Norwich University Hospital, the Quadram Institute, the John Innes Centre, The Sainsbury Laboratory and the Earlham Institute.

 Female employees involved in research or who work in supporting research across the Norwich Research Park have access to ResNet, a contact, support and information network for women, which promotes career development, provides inspiration and raises awareness of employment opportunities for women in research.

 Our Staff Association is open to all staff.
 Nights out, quizzes and events such as outings to European cities and to stately homes are organised throughout the year by the Social Committee.

 The campus library is open to staff and students 24 hours a day and contains over 800,000 books, journals and specialist materials.
 This is where the Learning and Resource Centre (LaRC) is located – a valuable space for staff and research postgraduates to think, meet, learn and access resources that enhance and support the University's staff development activities.